-The previous sections have set out how the need for compliance, which economics has usually analysed as the principal-agent problem, can also be resolved if the leader is able to persuade his 'agents' of various beliefs.
-Each of these beliefs can be built by the leader using his asymmetric power of communication in the membership of the network, within which he is the nodal actor.
+The previous sections have set out how the need for compliance, which economics has usually analysed as the principal-agent problem, can also be resolved if the leader is able to persuade the members of the network of various beliefs.
+Each of these beliefs can be built by the leader using his asymmetric power of communication.
 He communicates by narratives and actions that reinforce each other subject to being compatible.

-As discussed above, the norm of reciprocity depends both upon shared identity to define the domain over which reciprocity applies, and the causality that provides the costly action with purpose.
+As discussed above, the norm of reciprocity depends both upon shared identity to define the domain over which reciprocity applies, and the causal proposition that provides the costly action with purpose.
 But dependence also runs in the other direction.
 The scope for common purposive action by the group provides a rationale for shared identity, and the boundary of reciprocity provides a rationale for demarcating members from non-members.
-Such a set of inter-dependent beliefs, constructed by the leader by using his position as the nodal actor in a network to communicate through reinforcing narratives and actions, constitutes a locally stable equilibrium.
+Such a set of interdependent beliefs constitutes a locally stable equilibrium.
 I will refer to the package of a network, a nodal actor, the interdependent beliefs, and the reinforcing narratives and actions that underpin them, as a belief system.
 In this section I discuss how the belief system needed to build obligations interacts with monitored incentives, which I will suggest comes with its own belief system.

 The interdependence of the various components is what defines compliance achieved by means of obligation as a system.
 In a competitive market economy, the 'invisible hand' drives actors towards efficient outcomes.
 To what extent might competition between nodal actors ensure that belief systems are similarly subject to a process that converges on social efficiency?
 Once beliefs have been adopted by an individual, various forces tend to maintain them (Collier, 2016), hence recent research has investigated more gradual processes of change, notably inter-generational transmission (Besley, 2016).
-But even on this timescale, they find no equivalent to the invisible hand: a group can come to reinforce beliefs that are dysfunctional.
-Even among organizations subject to the discipline of market competition, Gibbons and Henderson (2012) find evidence that dysfunctional beliefs are highly persistent.
-In the many organisations not subject to such discipline, there is even less reason to expect that even in the long-term outcomes will tend towards social efficiency.
+But even on this timescale, there is no equivalent to the invisible hand: a group can come to reinforce beliefs that are dysfunctional.
+Even among business organizations subject to the discipline of market competition, Gibbons and Henderson (2012) find evidence that dysfunctional beliefs are highly persistent.
+In the many organisations not subject to such discipline, there is less reason to expect that long-term outcomes will tend towards social efficiency (Collier, 2017).

-The conventional solution to compliance by means of monitored incentives is also a system in which a nodal actor communicates a set of beliefs within a network.
+The conventional solution to compliance by means of monitored incentives can itself usefully be viewed as a system in which a nodal actor communicates a set of beliefs within a network.
 It is widely recognized that monitored incentives can inadvertently undermine a sense of obligation (Bowles, 2016).
-Fehr and Falk (2002), who were among the first to provide a systematic analysis, note: 'If the desire to gain approval and to avoid disapproval affects people's behaviour it is natural to ask how this desire interacts with economic incentives.
+Fehr and Falk (2002), who were among the first to provide a systematic analysis, note: 'If the desire to gain approval and to avoid disapproval affects people's behaviour, it is natural to ask how this desire interacts with economic incentives.
 We would like to stress that we consider our arguments in this context as quite preliminary and speculative.
 Apart from a few theoretical and empirical studies little is known in this area.
 Yet, scientific considerations have to start somewhere and the relevance of the approval motive suggests that this is a potentially fruitful field for further enquiry.' (p706).

-Seeing both incentive systems and the normative system set out above as structures of beliefs reducible to speech acts, reveals why conflicts can happen, and how they can be avoided.
+Seeing both incentive systems and the normative system set out above as structures of beliefs reducible to speech acts, reveals not only why conflicts can happen, but how they can be avoided.
 I will show that monitored incentives do not intrinsically undermine obligations: the damage is caused by the specific beliefs that sometimes accompany them.